jaimefps/super-container-experiments/README.md

   * The object literal must at least have a 'type' key (even when no reducer responds to it).
   * The 'payload' key is what holds the value for the new state for the reducers that handle this 'type' (as seen above in step 4).

-### 7. Celebrate: you just build a react-redux environment from scratch.
+### 7. Celebrate: you just built a react-redux environment from scratch.

 # To run app locally